Did you know, the US is expected to install 3 million PV panels in 2021 and 4 million units in 2023?

-However, with this awareness comes questions – how does solar work?
+But how does solar work?
 How do solar systems create energy to power my home?
-In this article, we’ll break down how solar power works and what it can do for you and your home.

 The components that make up a solar system come together to power your home in four easy steps: